Ziro Musical Festival 2026: Where, When, and Why?

 What can attendees expect at the festival?

-Festival-goers can look forward to live performances from a variety of artists, local cuisine, art installations, and workshops that highlight Apatani culture.
+Festival-goers can look forward to live performances from a variety of artists.
+Also, you can enjoy local cuisine, art installations, and workshops that highlight Apatani culture.
 The event is set against a backdrop of lush greenery and rice fields, creating a unique atmosphere for music lovers.

 Are there accommodation options available during the festival?